-If you’ve got a big red ring around 13 August you will know that A-level results day is fast approaching.
 A common question asked by students is what is Clearing like?
-To help you out, we’ve asked Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing, how it worked for them.
+To help you out, we’ve asked LLB students Amanda Stewart, Dion Jones, Sophie Prescott and Sophie Smith, who came through Clearing, how it worked for them.

 Why did you go through Clearing?

 Amanda: I had chosen a different course to start with, but law had always been what I really wanted to do, so I wanted to change.